Ancient Roman Food: What Did the Romans Eat?

 However, it’s crucial to address common misconceptions:

-- Pizza: While ancient Romans did consume flatbreads topped with olive oil, herbs, and sometimes cheese (panis focacius), it was not pizza as we know it today830.
-Tomatoes, a quintessential ingredient of modern pizza, were unknown in Europe before the discovery of the Americas3033.
+• Pizza: While ancient Romans did consume flatbreads topped with olive oil, herbs, and sometimes cheese (panis focacius), it was not pizza as we know it today.
+Tomatoes, a quintessential ingredient of modern pizza, were unknown in Europe before the discovery of the Americas.

-- Pasta: Similarly, modern pasta, especially spaghetti, did not exist in ancient Rome1416.
-The Romans had a precursor called lagana, made from wheat flour and water, resembling modern lasagna noodles, often used in layered dishes16.
-However, the concept of drying pasta for long-term storage and the intricate shapes associated with Italian pasta developed much later, often attributed to Arab influences in medieval Italy1416.
+• Pasta: Similarly, modern pasta, especially spaghetti, did not exist in ancient Rome.
+The Romans had a precursor called lagana, made from wheat flour and water, resembling modern lasagna noodles, often used in layered dishes.
+However, the concept of drying pasta for long-term storage and the intricate shapes associated with Italian pasta developed much later, often attributed to Arab influences in medieval Italy.

 Cultural and Religious Food Customs